k-Dimensional Agreement in Multiagent Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{oordination} and consensus protocols are central to many network synchronization problems, including rendezvous, distributed convex optimization, and distributed computation and sensing.
-One of the most established distributed coordination algorithms is that of consensus, whereby the states of a group of agents asymptotically converge to a \textit{unique common} value that is a weighted average of the initial agents' states (see, for example, the representative works~\cite{VB-JH-AO-JT:05,RO-RM:04,WR-RWB-EMA:05}).
-On the other hand, in several applications, it is instead of interest to compute asymptotically \textit{multiple} weighted averages of the initial states.
-Relevant examples where this problem is of interest include distributed computation~\cite{GM-etal:10,DP:00b}, where the weighting accounts for different desired outcomes, task allocation algorithms~\cite{HC-LB-JH:09}, where weights account for heterogeneous computational capabilities, distributed sensing~\cite{LZ-AA:05,FP-RC-AB-FB:10n}, where the weighting is proportional to the accuracy of each sensing device, and robotic formation~\cite{KO-MP-HA:15}, where one agent would like to achieve a certain configuration \textit{relative to} another agent.
+\IEEEPARstart{C}{oordination} and consensus algorithms are central to many network synchronization problems, including rendezvous, distributed optimization, and distributed computation and sensing.
+One of the most established coordination algorithms is that of consensus, which can be used to compute asymptotically a \textit{common weighted average} of the agents' initial states -- see, for example, the representative works~\cite{VB-JH-AO-JT:05,RO-RM:04,WR-RWB-EMA:05}.
+This work departs from the observation that, in several applications, it is instead of interest to compute \textit{multiple weighted averages} of the initial states, each characterized by a different weighting.
+Relevant examples of this problem include distributed computation~\cite{DP:00b} (where agent-specific weights are used to describe heterogeneous computational objectives across agents), task allocation problems~\cite{HC-LB-JH:09} (where agent-specific weights are used to model the heterogeneous computational capabilities of the agents), distributed sensing~\cite{LZ-AA:05,FP-RC-AB-FB:10n} (where agent-specific weights describe heterogeneous accuracies of different sensing devices), and robotic formation~\cite{KO-MP-HA:15} (where agent-specific weights allow one to impose agent-specific configurations relative to other agents).

-\blue{ Mathematically, given a vector $x_0 \in \mathbb{R}^{n}$ of initial states or estimates -- such that each of its entries is known only locally by one agent -- and a rank-$k$ matrix $W \in \mathbb{R}^{n \times n}$ describing the desired asymptotic weights, we say that the group reaches a $k$-dimensional agreement when, asymptotically, the agents' states converge to $Wx_0$.
-The goal of this paper is to design distributed control protocols that enable the set of agents to reach a $k$-dimensional agreement on a given $W$.}
+Mathematically, given a vector $x_0 \in \mathbb{R}^{n}$ of initial states or estimates -- such that each of its entries is known only locally by a single agent -- and a rank-$k$ matrix $W \in \mathbb{R}^{n \times n},$ whose rows describe the weights of the means to be computed, we say that the group \emph{reaches a $k$-dimensional agreement} when, asymptotically, the vector of agents' states converges to $Wx_0$.
+The goal of this paper is to design distributed control protocols that enable the agents to reach an agreement.